 Other Ways to Reduce Abuse

-Fortunately, there are effective and inexpensive way to reduce the use and abuse of alcohol by young people.
+In fact, there are effective and inexpensive way to reduce the abuse of alcohol by young people.
 Here are several.

-Roodbeen, R.et al. Can vendors’ age limit control measures increase compliance with the alcohol age limit?
-Int J Drug Pol, 2018, 61, 7-14.
+- Roodbeen, R. et al. Can vendors’ age limit control measures increase compliance with the alcohol age limit?
+Int J Drug Pol, 61, 7-14.